William Nicholas (officer): Spain

-In March 1810, he received an order to embark as the second Engineer officer for the defence of Cadiz.
+In March 1810, he received an order to embark as the second Engineer officer for the defence of Cádiz.
 At the very close of the defence, Major Charles Lefebure, the commanding Royal Engineer, had his head taken off by a round shot whilst inspecting the enemy's works from over the crest of the parapet.
 He was succeeded in the command by Captain J. F. Birch.
 Captain Burgoyne makes the following allusion in his journal to the death of Lefebure:

 May 18th, 1810.
-By a note from Nicholas, at Cadiz, it appears they have not yet done much; there is so much ceremony and form with the Spaniards, who do not show a great desire to assist them.
+By a note from Nicholas, at Cádiz, it appears they have not yet done much; there is so much ceremony and form with the Spaniards, who do not show a great desire to assist them.
 Poor Lefebure was the last man in Fort Matagorda, and was in the act of preparing the mine to blow up what remained of it, when a cannon shot struck his chest.15 June.
-Birch lies very ill of the Walcheren fever at Cadiz.
+Birch lies very ill of the Walcheren fever at Cádiz.
 Landmann is also laid up there.
 Nicholas is consequently the senior Engineer there officiating.
 The most advanced of our batteries there is 1,600 yards on the road to Seville beyond the bridge over the Rio de San Pedro.
 The Engineers are employed in forming a chain of redoubts to cover La Isla.

-At La Isla, in October 1810, Nicholas received an order to take charge of the Engineer department during the absence of Captain Birch, who had gone to Cadiz to recover his health.
+At La Isla, in October 1810, Nicholas received an order to take charge of the Engineer department during the absence of Captain Birch, who had gone to Cádiz to recover his health.
 His exertions for the defence of the place received the approbation of Sir Thomas Graham and Sir Henry Wellesley.
 Whilst reconnoitring the marshy stations, he was frequently obliged to strip, and swim from bank to bank, through the dykes, and was often up to his knees in mud and water.

 In the beginning of 1811, he received intelligence of the death of his next brother, Lieutenant Thomas Nicholas, wrecked in the Satellite, at night, off the coast of France in December 1810; his elder brother, Captain Robert Nicholas, had been wrecked off St. Domingo in the Lark during a white squall in 1809.
 In March 1811, he took part in the Battle of Barrosa, and with Captain Birch was publicly thanked on the battlefield by Graham, who, holding out his hands to them, said: "There are no two officers in the army to whom I am more indebted than to you two; you have shown yourselves as fine fellows in the field as at your redoubts."